 The No. 1 Best All-Round Whitetail Cartridge

-There isn’t one best cartridge for all of deer hunting.
+There isn’t one best cartridge for deer hunting.
 That’s why I categorized this roundup the way I did.
 However, if forced, I can name the one cartridge that will work very well in the most varied conditions and for the most varied types of shooters.
 It’s a cartridge that works very well up close and far away.
 It’s ammo is easy to find in lots of styles.
 And boatloads of deer rifles are still chambered for it.
-So, what is this No. 1 do-everything deer medicine….
+So, what is the No. 1 do-everything deer medicine, the all-around single best whitetail cartridge, period?

 There’s nothing sexy or exciting about the .308 Winchester.
 It’s doesn’t deliver sizzling velocities or hit extremely hard, and it’s as common as bad breath.
 But what the .308 Winchester does a really good job of is killing deer.
 It offers a wonderful balance of velocity, energy, trajectory, and recoil, and the selection of factory loads is diverse in bullet weight, type, and ballistic coefficient.
 There are even several low-recoil options for youths or new hunters, and it has a reputation for extreme precision.